arjessup/GDI_IntroHTMLCSS/README.md

 # GDI_IntroHTMLCSS
 Slides and resources for Intro HTML/CSS course taught for Girl Develop It - Columbus

-- Separate branches for each class so I can track what was taught over time
+- Separate branches for each class
+- latest branch is 2018-Spring